SesethuPotye/DATA-ANALYTICS/README.md

 Think of it like this:

 # Data type:
-is like filing a document in a specific folder (e.g., "numbers" folder).
+* is like filing a document in a specific folder (e.g., "numbers" folder).

 # Formatting:
-is like decorating the folder label (e.g., show two decimal places on the label).
+* is like decorating the folder label (e.g., show two decimal places on the label).

+# 3. Consider the absolute limits of values that you will use before selecting data types.
+When selecting data types, consider the range of values that a data element can contain.
+Suppose the values need to fall within a given, defined range.
+In that case, you must select a data element that can support discrete data.
+If the data element's range is unknown, a data element that supports continuous data is necessary.

+4. Explain the differences between structured and unstructured data

+# Structured data:
+Highly organized information like a table.

+* Think "rectangular": Rows and columns with consistent data types in each column.
+* Easier to analyze using traditional techniques.

+# Unstructured data:
+Lacks a predefined structure, like text documents or images.

+* Doesn't fit neatly into columns and rows.
+* Requires more advanced analysis techniques to find patterns.
+*
+Imagine data as Legos.
+Structured data is like pre-built sets with clear instructions.
+Unstructured data is like a box of random Legos - it takes more effort to build something meaningful.

+# 5. Understand the differences in common file formats

+# Structured data, easy exchange:
+These formats make data readable and transferable between different tools.

+# Delimiters:
+Special characters (like commas) separate data points in text files.
+# CSV (Comma-Separated Values):
+A popular format using commas as delimiters, good for simple data exchange.
+XML and JSON: For complex data structures and additional information (metadata) about data.
+# JSON preferred:
+More lightweight and easier to use compared to XML.
+These file formats help organize and share data efficiently, especially when dealing with structured information.